luna-negra/luna-negra.github.io/_posts/docker/basic usage/2024-07-21-how-to-write-and-build-Dockerfile.md

 ![img.png](../../../assets/imgs/docker/basic%20usage/how-to-write-and-build-Dockefile/img6.png)

 <p>
-The size of new image is not decreased, because new layer just added to the previous image even thought the files on the container are removed.
+The size of new image is not decreased, because new layer is just added to the previous image even thought the files on the container are removed.
 </p>

 ![img.png](../../../assets/imgs/docker/basic%20usage/how-to-write-and-build-Dockefile/img7.png)